Cole L. Blease: 1924 election

 In the 1924 South Carolina US Senate race, Blease was elected after defeating James F. Byrnes and incumbent Nathaniel Dial in the Democratic primary.
 His campaign foreshadowed his style as senator.
 Blease's defeat of Byrnes was widely credited to a rumor campaign that Byrnes, who was raised as a Roman Catholic in Charleston, had not really left that faith.
 Such an assertion in an overwhelmingly Protestant state, while the Ku Klux Klan was at the height of its power, ruined Byrnes's political hopes that year.
 As Senator, Blease continued to voice his staunch opposition to the education of African Americans in the most racist of terms.
 In 1925, he told a Charlotte, North Carolina newspaper: "I think the greatest mistake a white man ever made was to put his hand in his pocket to educate a nigger.
-You can’t educate a horse or a mule or a cow, and you can't educate a nigger.
+You can't educate a horse or a mule or a cow, and you can't educate a nigger.
 They weren't made to be educated.
 We don't need them for lawyers or pharmacists and all that.
 They were made to cut wood, draw water, and work in the fields."
 Nonetheless, some have argued that Blease was considerably more moderate in the election than in his previous political campaigns.

 Views and policies

 Blease spent much of his political career avidly proposing racist policies.
 In 1926, Blease proposed an anti-miscegenation amendment to the US Constitution to require Congress to set a punishment for interracial couples attempting to get married and for people officiating an interracial marriage, but Congress never submitted it to the states.

 In 1929, in protest of First Lady Lou Hoover's invitation of Jessie De Priest, the African-American wife of Illinois Representative Oscar De Priest, to tea at the White House, Blease proposed a resolution, "[t]o request the Chief Executive to respect the White House," demanding for the Hoovers to "remember that the house in which they are temporarily residing is the 'White House'."
 In support of the resolution, Blease read the 1901 poem "Niggers in the White House" on the floor of the Senate.
 After immediate protests from Northern Republican Senators Walter Edge and Hiram Bingham, the poem was excluded from the Congressional Record.
 Bingham described the poem as "indecent, obscene doggerel" which gave "offense to hundreds of thousands of our fellow citizens and... to the Declaration of Independence and our Constitution."
 Blease withdrew the resolution but said that he did so "because it gave offense to his friend, Senator Bingham, and not because it might give any offense to the Negro race."

 That year, Blease made a significant contribution to American immigration law.
 He brokered a compromise between dueling factions and shepherded a bill through Congress which criminalized unlawful entry into the United States, thus paving the way for Section 1325.

+During his time as a senator, Blease became known for his advocacy of severance pay for industrial employees, farm relief, and a national Jim Crow law.